-The local hydrological system will be designed to minimize waste and runoff and maximize positive impacts on the natural environment.
+The local hydrological system will be designed to minimize waste and run-off and maximize positive impacts on the natural environment.

-Water is an important theme in the Vaughan Metropolitan Centre.
-Because of the significance of water on the site, both surface and sub-surface, a sustainable approach to water management is needed to build a resilient city.
-In the VMC, parks, open spaces and streetscapes will be designed to collect, filter, infiltrate, store, and in some cases, harvest water for re-use.
-Additionally, the creative use of water as a design element will highlight and celebrate water.
+Water is an important theme in the Vaughan Metropolitan Centre

+Water, both surface and sub-surface, is a significant feature of the site where the Vaughan Metropolitan Centre is located.
+Therefore, a sustainable approach to water management is needed to build a resilient city.

-At the urban, precinct, and site scales, low impact development (LID) techniques and sustainable urban watershed management practices integrate stormwater management into the planning process.
-Innovative stormwater collection and harvesting systems and other green technologies are part of the creation of sustainable landscapes.
-Integrating them into the aesthetic design of the public realm contributes to the VMC brand.
+Innovative collection storm water and harvesting systems and other green technologies are part of the creation of sustainable landscapes.
+In the VMC, parks, open spaces and streetscapes should be designed where possible to collect, filter, infiltrate, store and, in some cases, harvest rain water for re-use.

+Combining sustainable storm water management into the design of the public realm will contribute to sustainable urbanism.
+Water should be highlighted and celebrated as a design signature for all seasons.